awsdocs/amazon-ecs-developer-guide/doc_source/cluster-auto-scaling.md

 +  `CapacityProviderReservation` \- The percent of cluster container instances in use for a specific capacity provider\.
 Amazon ECS generates this metric\.
 + `DesiredCapacity` \- The amount of capacity for the Auto Scaling group\.

 Amazon ECS starts the cluster Auto Scaling process for each capacity provider associated with your cluster\.
 Every minute, Amazon ECS collects information which determines whether the Auto Scaling group needs to scale in or out\.
 When launched tasks cannot be placed on available instances, the Auto Scaling group scales\-out by launching new instances\.
-When there are running instances with no tasks, the Auto Scaling group scales\-in by terminating an instance with no running tasks\.
+When there are running instances with no tasks, the Auto Scaling group scales\-in by terminating the instances with no running tasks\.

 Amazon ECS initiates the `CapacityProviderReservation` metric, and then publishes the metric to CloudWatch in the `AWS/ECS/ManagedScaling` namespace\.
 The `CapacityProviderReservation` metric causes one of the following actions to happen:
 + The `CapacityProviderReservation` value equals 100% \- The Auto Scaling group does not need to scale\-in or scale\-out, because all container instances are running at least one non\-daemon task\.